 top of page

 Challenges @ Highness ESG Nations SDG17Sustainble Leadership.
-Generate more SDG 17 Excellencies -Greenflag For Global Goals Success "FOOLPROOFED FUTURE ESG FREEDOM"
+SDG 17 Active-Greenflag Global Goals Success "FOOLPROOFED FUTURE ESG FREEDOM"

 The First step High ESG leadership to initiate these major triggerline detailed SDG 17 sector table with 19 key indicators, and then a gamified framework so these can be embedded into a “foolproof future ESG freedom” system.
 There is huge responsibility to developed 15% own country and other; lagging 85% never gets out of unsustainbility grid as their investor are stakeholders are hidden under and behind scences. there need to automation out of human mediations.